monome/docs/norns/engine-study-3.md

 #### side-quest: adding a DJ-style isolator {#sidequest}

-*nb. many thanks to Ezra for their assistance with this topic!*
+*nb. many thanks to Ezra for their expertise with and examples for this topic!*

 Adventures in reproducing hardware are very rewarding in SuperCollider -- they allow us to concretize our understanding of the devices we'd like to model and expand our understanding of DSP theory.
 So, before we move into polls, let's round out our final audio stage with a [DJ-style isolator](https://djtechtools.com/2011/12/11/an-introduction-to-mixing-with-dj-isolator-mixers/).